ritonun/nfp1315/README.md

 # NFP1315-61A

 Small library for the NFP1315-61A display.
 It use an SSD1306 driver, with an I2C communication bus.
+It aims at being very simple and minimalistic, and is compatible with [esp-hal](https://github.com/esp-rs/esp-hal), [embedded-hal](https://github.com/rust-embedded/embedded-hal), ...

 ## Usage
 ```rust